 However, for those for whom the salaried route is suitable, the course is as follows:

-Your timetable, from your first day of training will already consist of solo teaching without any direct support in those lessons from a trained teacher and normally as much as 60% of the teaching timetable.
+Your timetable, from your first day of training will already consist of solo teaching without any direct support in those lessons from a trained teacher and normally as much as 70% of the teaching timetable.
 You will be expected to have knowledge of lesson planning and delivery and of effective behavioural management strategies.
 Added to this will be collaborative teaching, observing lessons and study time.
 You might be expected to undertake all of the duties of a full time teacher.
 The solo teaching commitment could increase as you gain more skills and knowledge throughout the year.
-One day per week will be spent at tutorials at Kent and Medway’s Training Centre in Dartford or at one of their local hub centres.
+One afternoon per week will be spent at tutorials at Kent and Medway’s hub training centres or online.
 For your training, you will be employed by the school and paid a salary for the duration of your training.
 This will normally be no more than the national “Unqualified Teacher” rate although for some subjects, a significantly enhanced salary could be available.
 Your training school will also pay your course fees to KMT.

 Upon successful completion of the course, you will be awarded Qualified Teacher Status (QTS), a qualification recognised throughout England and Wales.
-This can now be upgraded, for a fee, to the full Post Graduate Certificate in Education (PGCE) should you wish.
+You can choose to study an addition top up of your QTS to the full Post Graduate Certificate in Education (PGCE) should you wish.
 This additional fee, £1950 will need to be paid by the trainee.
-The PGCE is validated by the University of Brighton and entitles you to 60 masters credits should you wish to continue your academic studies.
+The PGCE is validated by the Leeds Beckett University and entitles you to 60 masters credits should you wish to continue your academic studies.
 The PGCE top up can be undertaken at any time for up to two years after QTS meaning that you do not have to study this while training.